-- A minimum cumulative grade point average of 2.0. - No grade of F during any marking period senior year for quarter, semester, and fullyear courses including all PE, Computer Information Systems, and Health courses taken. - Loss of Credit must be reinstated by Senior Appeals Board. - Successfully meeting graduation requirements (including Science CAPT). - Completion of application and all other required paperwork on or before the deadline. - Meeting the civil and social expectations of FLHS: - No suspensions - Not more than one Saturday detention during junior or senior year o No excessive disciplinary actions during junior or senior year o No infractions for academic integrity violations junior or senior year.
+- A minimum cumulative grade point average of 2.0. - No grade of F during any marking period or semester senior year for quarter, semester and full year courses including all PE, Computer Information Systems and Health courses taken. - Loss of Credit must be reinstated by Senior Appeals Board. - Successfully meeting graduation requirements (including Science CAPT). - Able to independently assume all the duties and responsibilities of the requested internship site. - Completion of application and all other requirements on or before the deadline. - Meeting the civil and social expectations of FLHS: - No suspensions junior or senior year; other disciplinary infractions may be considered for ineligibility - Not more than one Saturday detention during junior or senior year - ➤ No excessive disciplinary actions during junior or senior year - No infractions for academic integrity violations junior or senior year